 Accident was a fender-bender, but insurance company has not settled claim.
 Law suit was filed 2 weeks short of 3 year limitation.
 Medical claims in excess of $50k and punitive damages exceed the $100k insurance coverage.
 What is the potential risk?
 Should we hire another attorney?

 Also, is this a Maryland claim?
 It is very rare to seek punitive damages in a Maryland auto accident claim, but that may derive from facts not apparent in the question.
 If there is an extreme degree of negligence on the part of the parent, i.e...Read more »

 While turning into a parking lot, comming from a main throughfare, I encountered a vehicle departing the lot.
 My vehicle was heading North into the lot, and the other vehicle was headed North on the parking lot.
 While just entering the lot by about a few feet, the parking lot vehicle fail to let me...
 Read more »

 I do not want to give a definitive answer to your question because I may be misinterpreting the description of how the loss happened.
-If you were in fact established in the "favored boulevard" or thoroughfare of the parking lot when the other vehicle effectively 'cut you off' then it is likely that...Read more »
+If you were in fact established in the "favored boulevard" or thoroughfare of the parking lot when the other vehicle effectively 'cut you off'...Read more »

 This is an overly broad question, but that isn't to say no. In order to assert such a claim and hope to prevail you would somehow have to show a causal connection between the affair or some other illicit act that lead to the death.
-This sounds like a very sensitive matter, and follow up may not be...Read more »
+This sounds like a very sensitive matter, and follow up may...Read more »

 The fact that you've made a U turn on a double yellow indicates that you've illegally crossed over a double yellow.
 I'm not certain there is any specific statute prohibiting U-turns on bridges, but it would make sense if there were such a statute.